-Environmental Accessibility Adaptations include changes to the structure of a home that ensure health and safety or offer more independence to a person while helping with a need from their assessment.
-Adaptations can be things like making a bath or shower accessible or widening doorways for wheelchairs.
+Environmental Accessibility Adaptations include physical changes to a person’s home that ensure their health and safety or help them to function with more independence.
+Adaptations address a need identified through assessment.
+They may include things like installation of a ramp or grab bars, changes to an existing bathroom, and widening doorways for wheelchairs.

 When to Apply this Service

 The person’s service and support administrator, or SSA, will assess them for a need for Environmental Accessibility Adaptations.
 If there is a need, the SSA will include it in the person’s individual service plan.

 Sometimes a professional like an occupational therapist, physical therapist, or environmental accessibility engineer will be called in to assess the situation and the person's abilities.
 This evaluation ensures that the environmental accessibility adaptation meets the person’s medical or physical needs, and that the adaptation meets the requirement to choose the lowest cost option that meets the person’s needs.

 The environmental accessibility adaptation service is limited to $10,000 per project.
 Adaptations that add to a home’s total square footage, are of general utility, and not for the direct medical or remedial benefit of the person are excluded.

 Agency and independent providers that have a Medicaid provider agreement and are DODD-certified can provide this service.
 Adaptations must comply with all applicable state and local building codes and be completed as specified in the person’s individual service plan.

 Adaptations that add to a home’s total square footage, are of general utility, and not for the direct medical or remedial benefit of the person are excluded.